liammckay19/automate_MSG_automate_recharge/README.md

  Automates Loren Jiang's scripts and Google Sheets for doing 1 month previous.
 If today was January 12, 2020 it would download google forms and calculate recharge for December 1, 2019 to January 1, 2019

- GUI automation in the RockImager software has been added and scheduled to download data for the last month.
-It automatically uploads these files to Google Drive <code> ljiang > xrayFacilityRecharge > equipmentLogs > RockImagerEventLogs > rockImager[20c,4c]</code>

- With the addition of a scheduled GUI automation to the RockImagers in the 4C and 20C room, taking time out of downloading Drive files will add time to the lab manager's day.
+ With the addition of a scheduled GUI automation to the RockImagers in the 4C and 20C room, taking time out of downloading Drive files will free time from the lab manager's day.

 ## Installation

-Clone this repo:
+How to install this repo

 1. <code>git clone https://github.com/liammckay19/automate_MSG_automate_recharge</code>